Legal and financial resources

 • State and local hospitalization funds help to cover hospitalization costs.
 These funds are set up through some counties and cities to contract with certain hospitals.
 Eligibility is based on income.
 (Ask for the Medicaid specialist to see if you qualify.)

-Civilian Health and Medical Program of the Uniformed Services
+Civilian Health and Medical Program

-CHAMPUS is a military major medical benefits program provided by the federal government to help pay for civilian medical care.
+Uniformed Services: CHAMPUS is a military major medical benefits program provided by the federal government to help pay for civilian medical care.
 Those covered include spouses and children of active duty uniformed service personnel, retired uniformed service personnel and their spouses and children, and spouses and children of deceased active duty and retired personnel.
 (Ask for the CHAMPUS adviser/health-benefits adviser.)

-CHAMPVA is a medical benefits program of the Veterans Administration to help pay for medical services and supplies obtained from civilian sources by eligible dependents and survivors of certain veterans.
+Veterans Administration: CHAMPVA is a medical benefits program of the Veterans Administration to help pay for medical services and supplies obtained from civilian sources by eligible dependents and survivors of certain veterans.
 Any Veterans Administration health care facility can provide information about CHAMPVA.

 Hunter Holmes McGuire VA Medical Center